ripon-cs/ethicalcs/modules/input/instructions.md

 - First, completely the partially finished `get_age()` function.
 Provide suitable checks that someone has entered a reasonable age (for example, no one should be 800 years old).

 - Next, create new fields (such as name, email, and phone number) and new functions to validate those fields.
+  - Hint: You may find some `string` methods very useful (such as `isdigit()` used in the example to check if the string is a number).
+[Check out the documentation for a full list.](https://docs.python.org/3/library/stdtypes.html#string-methods)

 - [Once you are satisfied, move onto the next part of this assignment...](stories)